Skip to main content

 tip

-Choose this option if you're connected to the same local network as the node and you don't need to adjust the node’s network settings.
+Pick this option when you are already on the same local network as the node and you don't need to change the network parameters of the interface.

 tip

-The number of ethernet interfaces (eth0, eth1, etc) that appear in this panel depends on the hardware of the node.
+The number and names of Ethernet interfaces shown here depend on the hardware of the node.

 tip